Korepi/korepi-docs/src/en/start/sponsor.md

 ## How to become a <span style='color:yellow;'>Sponsor</span>?

-To becoming a Sponsor, you need to donate atleast $5 or equivalent if you are using another currency.
+To becoming a  <span style='color:yellow;'>Sponsor</span>, you need to donate atleast $5 or equivalent if you are using another currency.

 ## Where to donate?